aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 </html>
 ```

 ##### **Date Data Validation**

 With this type of validation, users enter date values within a specified range, or meeting specific criteria, into the validated cells.
-In the example, the user is restricted to enter dates between 1970 to 1999.
+In the example, the user is restricted to enter dates between 1970 and 1999.
 Here, the validation area is the B1 cell.

 ```html
 <!DOCTYPE html>